|DATE||Saturday, October 16, 2021

-The last James Montgomery Benefit at 9 Wallis sold out!
-Don't miss your only chance this fall to catch the James Montgomery Band up close and personal at the North Shore's most intimate, elegant listening room!
+The last James Montgomery Benefit at 9 Wallis sold out 2 shows!
+Don't miss your only chance to party with James Montgomery in the Boston area this spring!

 Peter Wolf calls James Montgomery "The John Mayall of New England" -- and for good reason.
 When blues legend James Montgomery plays the harmonica, he "brings it on home".